2019 ACCESSIBILITY (ADA)

 Camp Bisco is a fully accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the festival amenities.
 We welcome and encourage all feedback and suggestions from our patrons.
 The following explains the services provided this year.
 For any accessibility-related questions please email us at [email protected].
 We will do our best to help you have an awesome experience.

 The first is in the onsite lot located closest to the venue.
-When that onsite lot is filled, all ADA fans should proceed to the offsite parking lots.
+ADA patrons traveling back and forth from site each day will need to purchase a Lower Lot ADA Parking Pass + have a state issued ADA placard in order to access this lot.
+There are a limited number of these spaces available for sale.
+When the Lower Lot ADA Parking lot is sold out, all ADA parking for free will be in the offsite parking lots.
 There are ADA spots available at all offsite lots.
 When you arrive, please contact one of the shuttle attendants to call the ADA Accessible Shuttle and they will come down to pick you up.

 ADA Campers will need to purchase a Parking Pass for Camping (while supplies last) to access the Camping parking lot.
 If you do not purchase a Parking Pass for Camping, ADA Campers will need to park for free in an offsite lot and take a shuttle to the ADA Camping Area.

 To access the ADA parking areas, identification will be checked to ensure legitimate use.
 The person whom the ADA placard or plate is issued to must be present in the vehicle as a driver or a passenger.

 *Please note that it is against the law to park in an accessible parking space without the required ADA credentials or to fraudulently use someone else’s in order to gain access to ADA parking spots.